 Transforming Your Car into a Dog-Friendly Environment

 Vacations with a dog make the experience a lot more fun!
-Plus, they remove the anxiety of leaving your pooch home alone.
+Plus, they remove the anxiety of leaving your pooch home alone with a friend of pet sitter like Buckhead Paws.
 Traveling with dogs, however, requires research and a lot of preparation.

 Cars, for instance, aren’t built with animals in mind.
 So it’s not a simple matter of telling your furry friend to hop into the car.
 Thankfully, there are several safety measures you can take to transform your vehicle into a dog-friendly space.

 1. Pick a crate that matches your vehicle.

 It’s natural for owners to feel awful about caging their furry best friends.
 In reality, though, the dogs don’t mind at all!
 More importantly, keeping your dog in a crate while you’re driving gives it more protection.